capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/introduction.md

 # Plenipotentiary

-**Scaffolding and patterns for Laravel API/SDK integrations**
+**Structure, scaffolding, and sanity for API/SDK integrations in Laravel**

 ![Plenipotentiary Logo](/img/pleni_logo.svg)

+A Laravel package helping developers structure API integrations so SDKs, REST APIs, SOAP services and MCP proxies (niche) all feel consistent, testable, and swappable.
+Provides Gateway/Adapter patterns and Artisan scaffolding.
+You write the integration code; the package adds validation, error handling, idempotency tracking, and a uniform Result interface across all your external services.

 ## The Integration Challenge

-**The real problem isn't vendor churn—it's chaos.** Your Laravel app integrates with **3-5+ heterogeneous services**: Google Ads (official SDK), Mailchimp (REST), Stripe (official SDK), legacy SOAP, internal APIs.
+Your Laravel app integrates with **3-5+ different types of services**: Google Ads (official SDK), Mailchimp (REST), Stripe (official SDK), legacy SOAP services and MCP proxies (niche), internal APIs.
 Each implemented differently.

 **Without a pattern, every integration is a special snowflake:** different error handling, different return types, different testing strategies, different logging approaches.
-Whether you're a solo developer managing 8 integrations or a team of 10, this heterogeneity creates maintenance chaos.
+Whether you're a solo developer managing 8 integrations or a team of 10, this mix of different integration types creates maintenance chaos.

-### The Core Problem

-How do you **make heterogeneous integrations look uniform in YOUR system** without losing access to provider-specific features or building leaky abstractions?

 ## Goal

-**Uniform interface for heterogeneous integrations.**
+**A consistent way to work with diverse APIs.**

 Provide **architectural patterns and tooling** so that all integrations look consistent from the app's perspective, while allowing full access to underlying APIs.

 This means:
-- **Consistency** across SDK, REST, SOAP, MCP integrations
+- **Consistency** across SDK, REST, SOAP, and (optional) MCP proxy integrations
 - **Predictability** in how your app interacts with ANY external service
 - **Testability** - same mocking strategy for all integrations
 - **Discoverability** - new dev sees Gateway pattern everywhere